01Kevin01/Basic-Tetris-HTML-Game/README.md

 # Basic-Tetris-HTML-Game
 Basic Tetris HTML Game

+The project does not belong to me, it is a quote...

 # Basic Tetris HTML and JavaScript Game

 This is a basic implementation of the game Tetris, but it's missing a few things intentionally and they're left as further exploration for the reader.